IT IS NOT THE STRONGEST NOR MOST INTELLIGENT SPECIES THAT SURVIVES, BUT THE ONE MOST ADAPTABLE TO CHANGE. – CHARLES DARWIN

 HRV TESTING NOW AVAILABLE IN WACO

 Because I have found the scientific literature regarding HRV so compelling, I have partnered with a German software company to bring the ANS Analysis system to Waco.
-A complimentary ANS Analysis will be included with all new patient appointments; follow-up analyses are available for $35.00.
-I suggest follow up analysis on a monthly basis (or anytime there has been a significant change in condition) for patients undergoing active acupuncture treatment.
+A complimentary ANS Analysis is available upon request at new patient consultations and follow-up analyses are available for $35.00 each.
+The manufacturer suggests follow up analysis on a monthly basis (or anytime there has been a significant change in condition) for patients undergoing active acupuncture treatment.
 Once or twice yearly monitoring is recommended for everyone else.

 LOW HEART RATE VARIABILITY